Egypt's Islamist president-elect seeks wide support

 The Brotherhood, itself banned under Mubarak, says it wants to work with other parties.
 It denies planning to curb social freedoms or infringe on the rights of Egypt's 10 percent Coptic Christian minority, which has long complained of discrimination.

-Mursi's daunting task is to accommodate the military, reach out to his political opponents and stabilise a country shaken by months of upheaval, uncertainty and economic stress.
+Mursi's daunting task is to accommodate the military, reach out to his political opponents and stabilize a country shaken by months of upheaval, uncertainty and economic stress.

 He must also cope with Salafi Islamists, the Brotherhood's ultra-orthodox rivals.
 They may have helped him to victory against his military adversary in the run-off but may now press for action on a stricter Islamist agenda.